-The financial statements have been prepared in accordance with, and comply with Sri Lanka Accounting Standards (SLFRSs and LKASs) issued by the Institute of Chartered Accountants of Sri Lanka and adopted as directed by the Securities and Exchange Commission of Sri Lanka.
+The financial statements are prepared in accordance with and comply with Sri Lanka Accounting Standards (SLFRSs and LKASs) issued by the Institute of Chartered Accountants of Sri Lanka and adopted as directed by the Securities and Exchange Commission of Sri Lanka.

-The financial statements have been prepared on the basis of fair value measurement of assets and liabilities except where otherwise it is stated.
+The financial statements are prepared on the basis of fair value measurement of assets and liabilities except where otherwise stated.

-The statement of financial position has been presented on a liquidity basis.
+The statement of financial position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity and do not distinguish between current and non-current.
-All balances are expected to be recovered or settled within twelve months, except for investments in financial assets and net assets attributable to unitholders.
+All balances are expected to be recovered or settled within twelve months, except for investments in financial assets and net assets attributable to unit holders.
 The amount expected to be recovered or settled within twelve months after the end of each reporting period cannot be reliably determined.